Color Change | What to Expect from your Pressed Florals

 While this is not an exhaustive list of flowers that experience color change, we hope this guide helps you in knowing what to expect from your pressed flowers!

-As mentioned before, each flower has its own unique characteristics and may press wildly different than what it looked like fresh.
+As mentioned before, each flower has its own unique characteristics and may preserve wildly different than what it looked like fresh.
 That is the beauty of flowers: they are from the earth, not a factory - meaning that each and every one is unique in their own special way.

 ← Older Post Newer Post →